hn374/Developer-Notes/Java/HeadFirstJava.md

 A socket is an object that represents a network connection between two machines.
 To make a socket connection, you need to know two things about the server: who it is and which port it is running on.
 In other words, the IP address and the TCP port number.

 To communicate over a socket connection, you use streams.

+A thread object represents a thread of execution; you'll create an instance of class Thread each time you want to start up a new thread of execution.

+A runnable is the job a thread is supposed to run.

+Put your thread to sleep if you want to be sure that other threads get a chance to run.

+Use the synchronized keyword to modify a method so that only one thread at a time can access it.